Enter your email to unlock dozens of free infographics!View infographics

 About Dean Catterall

-26 year old with a BSc in Sport and Exercise Physiology.
+28 year old with a BSc in Sport and Exercise Physiology.
 My main areas of interest include: The physiological and psychological effects of various recovery methods in sport, coping strategies in individual sports and mental toughness.
-I am currently in a voluntary sport science support role at a local semi professional football club.
+Sporting interests include, Football, Golf and Pool.
 Any questions feel free to ask.